leventogut/CV/CV.md

 #### Open source projects

-A selection from the open-source projects I have initiated and developing.
-Some of them are not published yet.
+A selection from the Open source projects I have initiated and developing.
+Some of them aren't published yet.

 <details open>